jamesbaldwin05/workout-website/README.md

 Created entirely by myself, unless stated otherwise in a comment at the top of the file, except any files in client/assests/dist or client/assests/img

+---

 # API Documentation

 ## GET /api/exercises

 **Description**: Retrieve a list of exercises included already within the app

+**Request**: None required

 **Response**:
+* 200 (OK): Retrieve a list of exercises included already within the app in JSON format
 ```json
 [
     {